The Nockberge Biosphere Park

 Since 2012, the Carinthian Nockberge Mountains have been part of the “Salzburger Lungau & Kärntner Nockberge” biosphere park and are an internationally recognised area within the UNESCO “Man and the Biosphere” (MAB) programme.

-The status of “UNESCO Biosphere Reserve” guarantees that the characteristic habitats and species will be preserved for future generations, and the Nockberge Biosphere Reserve is the only biosphere reserve in Carinthia and, together with the Lungau, the largest biosphere reserve in Austria in terms of area.
+The status of “UNESCO Biosphere Park” guarantees that the characteristic habitats and species will be preserved for future generations, and the Nockberge Biosphere Park is the only biosphere park in Carinthia and, together with the Lungau, the largest biosphere park in Austria in terms of area.
 Its impact as a model region for sustainable development and the successful coexistence of man and nature is internationally exemplary.

-In a biosphere reserve, people take centre stage, living and farming in harmony with nature and treating the rare flora and fauna with respect.
+In a biosphere park, people take centre stage, living and farming in harmony with nature and treating the rare flora and fauna with respect.

 A biosphere reserve actively endeavours to preserve and develop ecologically valuable habitats.
 In doing so, nature conservation, economic and social interests are given equal consideration.

-Biosphere reserves serve as a model region for sustainability in practice.
+Biosphere parks serve as a model region for sustainability in practice.

 Let me briefly explain the term “biosphere”: biosphere literally means “habitat” and simply refers to the harmonious interaction of humans, culture, flora and fauna.